synacktiv/bip/README.rst

 Some people to thanks:

 * `saph <https://twitter.com/_saph_>`_: for starting this project.
-* `hakril <https://twitter.com/hakril>`_: for the inspiration on the projet and his insights on designing it.
+* `hakril <https://twitter.com/hakril>`_: for the inspiration for the project and his insights on designing it.